Alli weight-loss pill: Does it work?

 How is Alli taken?

-One 60-milligram Alli pill is taken with a fat-containing meal up to three times a day.
+One 60-milligram Alli pill is taken within an hour of a fat-containing meal up to three times a day.
 Daily fat intake should be distributed over the three main meals and should be no more than 30 percent of total calories.
 The manufacturer recommends a fat intake of about 15 grams a meal.

-If you eat a meal that contains no fat, then you should not take a dose of Alli.
+If you eat a meal that contains no fat, then you don't need a dose of Alli.
 If you take Alli with a high-fat meal, you will likely experience more-severe gastrointestinal side effects.

 Alli can reduce the absorption of fat-soluble nutrients, including beta carotene and vitamins A, D, E and K. Take a multivitamin at bedtime and at least two hours after your last dose of Alli.

-Gastrointestinal side effects are related to undigested fats passing through your digestive system.
+The active ingredient in Alli, orlistat, causes gastrointestinal side effects related to undigested fats passing through your digestive system.
 They generally subside over time and with appropriate use of the medication.
 These side effects include:

 - Abdominal pain or discomfort